LateGenXer/blog/_posts/2024-09-29-best-age-to-buy-annuity.md

 </script>

 If we assume a 100% equity portfolio on MSCI World Index, currently an annualized 9.64% return since inception[^msci-world], and use the
-Latest 15-Year Gilt Yield[^gilt-yields], currently at 4.28%, as the gilt yield, then annuity will become cheaper when mortality rate reaches 5.36%, that is, 83-84 years old.
+Latest 15-Year Gilt Yield[^gilt-yields], currently at 4.28%, as the gilts yield, then annuity will become cheaper when mortality rate reaches 5.36%, that is, 83-84 years old.

 If we assume a 60%/40% MSCI World/Gilts portfolio instead, then annuity would become cheaper when mortality rate reaches 3.22%, that is, approximately 80 years old.